 Site Inspector: Job Duties, Requirements and Outlook

 Site inspectors enforce construction standards and code regulations while verifying structural integrity in new construction and renovation projects.
-Individuals who have completed an architecture or engineering bachelor's degree program are preferred.
-A professional certification or government licensure can be required for employment.
+Individuals who have completed an architecture or engineering degree program may be preferred by some employers, but high school graduates with construction experience often enter this field as well.
+A professional certification or government license can be required for employment.

 Job Duties of Site Inspectors